XansWorkshop/XansWorkshop.github.io/conservatory/blog/docs/faq.md

 &nbsp;&nbsp;Godot feels like one of those cartoon moments where the characters are stuck and need something like a key to open a door, and there's just a very conveniently shaped rock nearby that works as a key.
 Literally just *"Ooh, look at this, it's perfect."* And that it is.
 I have very few gripes with it.
 Best of all, it supports C# *natively* (including bleeding edge versions of .NET!!!) and is super easy for modders to use!

 [^disp:Note]: $2^{64}$<span style="font-size:0">2 to the power of 64</span> at a minimum.
-This is the amount of unique seeds that can exist, but I can salt seeds (combine them with other seeds) to effectively wedge randomness into everything, making the apparent amount of unique combinations larger.
+This is the amount of unique seeds that can exist, but I can salt seeds (combine them with other seeds) to effectively wedge randomness into everything; since seeds generate more seeds themselves recursively, the extra ones that get generated can have variation so that they follow different patterns in different places, making the apparent amount of unique combinations larger.
 Still, that amount of $2^{64}$<span style="font-size:0">2 to the power of 64</span> is the lower limit as per the mathematics.<br/><br/>If this number (somehow) seems like a letdown, think of this: If you could visit a planet in the blink of an eye (100ms, and that's a very fast blink!), did you know that it'd still take 58 **billion years (yes, with the letter B)** for you to see them all?